 – LOSS DATABASE

-Data on losses is highly useful for identifying operational risks.
-The systematic collating and analysis of such data enables weak points to be identified so that measures can be taken to improve them.
-To comply with the need for completeness, quality and security of auditing, the Bank uses Orc software (Operational Risk Centre) in order to collate loss data.
+Data on losses is crucial for identifying operational risks.
+The systematic collating and analysis of such data enables weak points to be identified, so that measures can be taken to improve them.
+To comply with the need for completeness, quality and security of auditing, the Bank uses Orc software in order to collate loss data.
 The loss database contains data from 2003 onwards.

-To counter possible risks relating to personnel, the Bank sets great store by the careful selection, training, deploying, fostering and development of its employees.
-The Bank's structural and procedural organisation is characterised by the strict separation of tasks, the observance of the four-eyes principle, strict access controls, and competency and deputising regulations.
+To counter possible risks relating to personnel, the Bank sets great store by selecting, training, deploying, fostering and developing its employees.
+The Bank's structural and procedural organisation is characterised by the strict separation of tasks, the observance of the four-eye principle, strict access controls, and competency and deputising regulations.
 All corporate handbooks and work instructions are continually updated.

 A standardised procedure ensures that operational and all other risks will be adequately checked when new products or product variants are introduced.
 The Bank's Legal Compliance and Money Laundering Department is responsible for identifying and processing legal risks.
 This department also handles the monitoring duties resulting from legal compliance requirements.
 With its Business Recovery and Disaster Recovery Centres, the Bank's operations can be continued locally at another site in Luxembourg.

-The risk capital requirement for operational risk is determined on a quarterly basis at central level by DZ BANK AG.
-The economic model incorporates both the historical loss data and the risk potential analyses derived from the risk self-assessment.
+The risk capital requirement for operational risk is calculated centrally by DZ BANK AG on a quarterly basis.
+The economic model incorporates both the historical loss data and the risk potential analyses, derived from the risk self-assessment.

-Business risk means the danger of a loss arising from fluctuations in results due to any particular business strategy and which are not offset by other types of risk.
-In particular, this includes the risk of losses which it is not possible to offset through the use of purely operative measures due to changes in key parameters, e.g. economic and product environment, customer behaviour, competitive situation.
+Business risk means the danger of a loss arising from fluctuations in results, due to any particular business strategy and which are not offset by other types of risk.
+In particular, this includes the risk of losses not being able to be offset through the use of purely operative measures, due to changes in key parameters e.g. economic and product environment, customer behaviour, competitive situation.

 Investment risks are calculated for investments that are not directly included in the risk management strategy of DZ PRIVATBANK.
-Since all units of DZ PRIVATBANK are involved in risk management, this approach is not relevant as at the reporting date.
+The real estate risk allocated to investment risk for the purposes of consistency with DZ BANK Group's requirements is immaterial, as the actual value of the owner-occupied building is significantly higher than its carrying amount.
+Since all DZ PRIVATBANK entities are integrated into risk management and the real estate risk is immaterial, this approach is not relevant at the reporting date.